Flowchart showing AI agents connecting to inventory data through an MCP server with Shopify and Amazon on the right

 Custom Agents and REST API

-If you are building your own agent on the Claude API, OpenAI API, or any other LLM, the MCP server works the same way.
-Point your agent's tool-use layer at the ReplenishRadar MCP server and it picks up the available tools automatically.
+If you are building your own agent on the Claude API, OpenAI API, or any other LLM, run the same npm package as a local MCP stdio server and let your tool-use layer discover the available tools.

-For no-code setups, the same tools are available as a REST API. n8n and Make users can hit the endpoints directly.
-The response format is identical -- JSON with typed fields.
+For no-code setups, the same tools are available through the REST tool-call endpoint at POST https://api.replenishradar.com/api/mcp/call. n8n and Make users can call it directly with a Bearer token.
+The response format is JSON with typed fields.
 No MCP client required.

 I would not recommend the REST path for complex agent workflows (the MCP protocol handles tool discovery and error propagation better), but for "poll stockout risk daily and send a Slack notification" it works fine.